AndrewHastings/tsbtap/README.md

 # tsbtap

-**tsbtap** reads SIMH-format tape images that come from the 1970s-era Hewlett-Packard (HP) 2000 Time-shared BASIC (TSB) Access System that are in that system's "dump" format.
+**tsbtap** reads SIMH-format tape images that come from the 1970s-era Hewlett-Packard (HP) Time-shared BASIC (TSB) 2000F and 2000 Access System that are in that system's "dump" format.

 **tsbtap** has options similar to the UNIX **tar** program for viewing tape contents and extracting items from the tape.